 Kodavas eat a lot of meat, mainly pork and chicken.
-But as I am a vegetarian, I am not writing about those dishes.
+But as I’m a vegetarian, I won’t write about those dishes.
 Some of the famous vegetarian Coorg dishes are Baimbale fry or stir fry bamboo shoots, Kaad Mange— a sweet and tangy mango curry, Thaliya Puttu — a steamed rice coconut cake, Koovale Puttu – steamed jackfruit cake, Atti Payasa — a sweet made with coconut.

-I was so confused by the various rice preparations that Coorgi cuisine offers that I thought to help you out.
+I was so confused by the various rice preparations Coorgi cuisine offers I thought to write them here.

 Kadambuttu or kadubu are rice dumplings made with broken rice.
 Nooputtu is a smooth lump of compact rice noodles.
 Paaputtu is rice, coconut milk, and grated coconut steamed together to make rice cakes.
 Akki rotti is flat rice bread.

 The best way to enjoy Kodagu cuisine is to try it at your homestay.